QBOID Confidential and Proprietary Information

 config = '{"target":"callback","endpoint":"%scallback"}' % request.url_root intent = "intent://#Intent;scheme=intentapi;package=ai.qboid.glapp;S.action=dim;S.config=%s;end" % urllib.parse.quote(config)

-as defined by the caller.
+Once the user confirms/saves the data for the current item, the dimensioning record will be sent to the endpoint as defined by the caller.
 The application would then close and return the focus to the browser running the Web App.

 Once the Tab with the Web Application is resumed, the server needs to be queried to retrieve the information sent by the M2 Dimensioning App.
 This can be done by fetching the data from an endpoint on the server as soon as the Web Document becomes visible again.

-function that will be implemented to retrieve the information from the server.
+Following is a javascript example that detects when document.visibilityState is changed to visible and invokes the update() function that will be implemented to retrieve the information from the server.

 <script> document.addEventListener("visibilitychange", () => { if (document.visibilityState === 'visible') update(); }); function update() { // Query the server for the result } </script>